rainbowsend/TIE-GCM-PDAF/README.md

-This TIE-GCM 2.0 fork incorporates modifications allowing to run the model with the Parallel Data Assimilation Framework (PDAF).
+This TIE-GCM 2.0 fork incorporates modifications (https://github.com/rainbowsend/tiegcm/tree/PDAF), allowing the model to run with the Parallel Data Assimilation Framework (PDAF).
 The PDAF coupling will be published in a different repository.